AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 Let us consider this example.

 * There is a 50/50 split between the popular live pages and new pages sets.
-* Other live pages is not used.
+* Other live pages are not used.
 * The new pages set contains 3000 pages.
 * The page views per minute KPI is set to 200.